wecambodev/spring-boot-card-management/README.md

 ## Features

-* SignUp /Signin /Generate Token
+* SignUp/ Signin /Generate JWT Token
 * Fetch a list of cards for a specific user
 * Fetch the card details for a specific card
 * Activate a card